 According to Haliso (2004) the flexibility of time and place is calculated by the integration of information and communication technology in the teaching learning environment which brings to accelerate the communication and receipt of information.
 Such possibilities suggest change in the teaching learning processes and in communication models giving a new path which is favourable to both learner and cooperative learning.
 In educational setting, ICTs act like a catalyst; as in chemistry role of catalyst is to speed up the reaction, same is the case with ICTs that can facilitate each learner and improve the quality of education.
 Information communication technology tool is very effective as it encourages the learners to get education by themselves and it also makes the learners independent from the concept of spoon feeding knowledge as happened in past traditional system of teaching learning process.
-Now students are using ICTs tools as cognitive tools (Jones, 2004).
+Now students are using ICTs tool in their learning processes and more and more students are using ICT tools as cognitive tools (Jones, 2004).